 receive a 5% discount !

-Science has been researching medicinal mushrooms for decades.
+Science has been researching mushrooms for decades.
 Below we've listed the main targets in Reishi research*.
 For an extensive background click here ( page opens in new window ).

 Take notice: this list should not be interpreted as a list of medical claims !

 A shared property of all mushrooms is said to be immune-modulation: research has been investigating their potential to help balance our natural defense against diseases for many decades.

 In particular water-soluble beta-glucans have triggered the interest of scientists: in the EU several health-claims based on beta-glucans have been ratified in the past years by the EFSA.
 Beta-glucans are supporting a well-balanced immune function and might help to create an good balance between the good and the bad types of cholesterol.
 ABM is a mushroom with significant levels of beta-glucan.

 Given that our immune system is the core of our health this is very important - allergies, infections, auto-immune diseases and many old-age problems are all immune related.
 Also see our dedicated article about the immune system.